Metal Gear Solid 2: Sons of Liberty: The Document of Metal Gear Solid 2

-The Document of Metal Gear Solid 2 is an interactive documentary developed by Konami Computer Entertainment Japan and published by Konami, originally released on September 26, 2002.
-The game covers the development of Metal Gear Solid 2 in great detail, containing internal material developed during the production of Sons of Liberty.
+The Document of Metal Gear Solid 2 was released as a PlayStation 2 software on September 26, 2002, in Japan and North America.
+It is an interactive database that thoroughly documents the development of Sons of Liberty.

 It includes 3D models of characters, scenery, and objects that were used in the game (as well as unused assets), along with corresponding concept art when available.
 All the real-time cutscenes (or polygon demos) are also available to view (without audio), with the option to pause them at any point, change the camera angle and move them frame by frame.
 Other content includes storyboards, behind-the-scenes footage, preview trailers, music tracks (with the option to play alternate patterns when applicable), the finalized screenplay, Hideo Kojima's original draft (available in Japanese only), a development timeline, and a gallery of Metal Gear Solid related products and merchandise.

-The disc also includes a few VR training missions that were later featured in Metal Gear Solid 2: Substance.
+The disc also includes a sample selection of VR training missions that were later featured in Metal Gear Solid 2: Substance.
 In Europe, the disc was bundled with the PlayStation 2 version of Substance instead of having a stand-alone release.
 It was also included in the Japanese 20th Anniversary re-release of Metal Gear Solid 2: Sons of Liberty in July 2007.